ikenfin/ffaker2/README.md

 ## Contribute

-As you can see English is not my main language, so if you can help me with documentation.
+As you can see English is not my main language, so you can help me with documentation.

 Also you can open issue [here](https://github.com/ikenfin/ffaker2/issues), and i open to your PR's!